wazuh/wazuh-documentation/source/deployment-options/index.rst

 Orchestration tools
 -------------------

-These alternatives guide you to install the Wazuh central components along with the single universal agent.
+These alternatives guide you to install the Wazuh central components and the single universal agent.

-- :ref:`Deployment with Ansible <wazuh_ansible>`: Ansible is an open source platform designed for automating tasks.
-Its deployment tool is used to deploy the Wazuh infrastructure on AWS.
-The Wazuh environment consists of a Wazuh server, an Elastic Stack server, and a Wazuh agent.
+- :ref:`Deployment with Ansible <wazuh_ansible>`: You can deploy the Wazuh infrastructure on AWS with Ansible.
+It is an open source platform designed for automating tasks.
+In this Deployment, the Wazuh environment consists of a Wazuh server, an Elastic Stack server, and a Wazuh agent.

-- :ref:`Deployment with Puppet <wazuh_puppet>`: Puppet is an open-source software tool that gives you an automatic way to inspect, deliver, operate, and future-proof all of your software, no matter where it is executed.
-It is very simple to use and allows you to install and configure Wazuh easily.
+- :ref:`Deployment with Puppet <wazuh_puppet>`: Alternatively, you can deploy the Wazuh infrastructure with Puppet.
+It is an open-source software tool that gives you an automatic way to inspect, deliver, operate, and future-proof all of your software, no matter where it is executed. ​It is very simple to use and allows you to install and configure Wazuh easily